-[0104] The terms Hint, Propose, Accept, NoAccept, NoAcceptHalt, SubJobComplete, Image Complete, as used herein generally refer to a signal or software request or software notification and the terms Active, Queued, queued-Halted, suspending, refer to states of a sub-job or a propose.
-These terms are used in a generic sense and other terms could be used in their place as desired as a name for their function and use.
+[0113] The terms Propose, Accept, NoAccept, NoAcceptHalt, SubJobComplete, Image Complete, as used herein generally refer to a signal or software request or software notification and the terms Active, Not Active, propose in progress (± true or false) Queued, queuedHalted, suspending, refer to states of a sub-job or a Propose.
+These terms are used in a generic sense and other terms could be used in their place, as desired, as a name for their function or purpose.

-[0105] The term ESS as used herein refers to an electronic sub-system used for network connectivity and decomposition of images.
+[0114] The term ESS as used herein refers to an electronic subsystem used for network connectivity and decomposition of images.
 The term SCS as used herein refers to the strategic control system which is the digital copier control platform.
 They are part of the electronic control system of the MFP.

-[0106] The names used for capabilities in Table 3 are provided for convenience and any desired name could be used as the name of a capability.
+[0115] The names used for capabilities in Table 3 are provided for convenience and any desired name could be used as the name of a capability.
 Generally the capabilities in Table 3 are just abbreviations for the capability's descriptive name.
 Some of the names may not be as intuitive as others, and therefore in Table 4 there are provided brief descriptions of the capabilities of Table 3.